izofar/bygone-nether/README.md

 ## Changelog

 ### Blocks
-* Withered Blackstone + variants and Withered Debris added, which naturally generate in wither forts, and can only be broken by netherite-tiered items
+* Withered Blackstone + variants and Withered Debris added, which naturally generate in catacombs, and can only be broken by netherite-tiered items
 * Soul Stone added, which [TODO] generates in soul sand valleys
 * Blackstone split into stone and cobbled variants, like overworld stone